Pitt Town - McGraths Hill

 Pitt Town - McGraths Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Pitt Town - McGraths Hill's population is approximately 12,915 as of August 2025.
-This represents an increase of 1,501 people since the 2021 Census, which recorded a population of 11,414.
-The growth is inferred from ABS data showing an estimated resident population of 12,106 in June 2024 and an additional 793 validated new addresses since the Census date.
+Pitt Town - McGraths Hill's population is approximately 12,915 as of Aug 2025.
+This figure represents an increase of 1,501 people since the 2021 Census, which recorded a population of 11,414.
+The growth is inferred from the estimated resident population of 12,106 in June 2024 and an additional 793 validated new addresses since the Census date.
 This results in a population density ratio of 160 persons per square kilometer.
-Pitt Town - McGraths Hill's growth rate of 13.2% since the 2021 census exceeds both the state (6.4%) and metropolitan area rates, positioning it as one of the region's growth leaders.
-Natural growth contributed approximately 48.1% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Pitt Town - McGraths Hill's population growth of 13.2% since the 2021 census exceeds the state average of 6.4%, indicating significant growth compared to other regions.
+Natural growth contributed approximately 48.1% of overall population gains, with interstate and overseas migration also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on recent demographic trends, Pitt Town - McGraths Hill is predicted to experience exceptional growth, placing it in the top 10 percent of national areas.
-By 2041, the area is expected to grow by 9,742 persons, representing a total increase of 68.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+According to these trends, Pitt Town - McGraths Hill is predicted to experience exceptional growth, placing it in the top 10 percent nationally over the period from 2025 to 2041.
+The area is expected to grow by 9,742 persons by 2041, representing an increase of 68.7% in total over this 17-year period.

 Frequently Asked Questions - Population